-Sautéed corns were one of the famous after school street food for high school students.
-And of course, I was one of them.
-There was nothing made me happier than a giant to-go box of sautéed corns with dried shrimp after finished my classes every afternoon.
+Sauteed corns in brown butter (bap xao bo) was one of the famous after-school street foods for high school students.
+We were all drooling over them back then.
+There was nothing could make me happier than a giant to-go box of sauteed corns with dried shrimp every afternoon.
 Yup, my happiness was simple as that.
 Bring me a big bowl of corns with dried shrimp then I laugh with you for whole day.

 Don’t you agree with me that regardless of what we cook, as long as its name involves with French cooking term, it becomes more elegant and fancy?
-That was why I carefully spent a lot of time to learn every single French term when I was working on my Culinary Arts degree.
+That explains why I carefully spent a lot of time to learn every single French term in Culinary school.
 I wish speaking and understanding cooking terms and food names are counted as a language, then I can put “fluent in 4 languages” on my resume.
 Damn, that could’ve been really awesome for me.
 Too bad, reality is I can’t just talk to a native French speaker by only use cooking and food words.
 They might think either I’m crazy or I have a big affair for eating.

 Back to beurre noisette, it’s super easy to make, if you have butter, a pan and a wooden spoon or spatula, then you good to go.
 The name speaks for itself, you cook until butter turned brown, that’s it.
-There were also some extra toppings that I added in my corn to make it more fascinating: boiled quail eggs, fried shallots, shredded dried meat, cilantro and spicy sauce.
+I did add few extra topping to my sauteed corn in brown butter (bap xao bo) to make it more fascinating: boiled quail eggs, fried shallots, shredded dried meat, cilantro and spicy sauce.
 I need this delicious and lips smacking corns so badly and you too need this in your life!

-- Make sauteed corn: In a medium pan, heat 1 tbsp vegetable oil on medium high heat.
+- In a medium pan, heat 1 tbsp vegetable oil on medium high heat.
 Add corn kernels and saute for few minutes.
 Keep the heat at medium high level at least to prevent water come out.

 - Add dried shrimp and beef jerky and cook for another 2 minutes, followed by chopped green onions.
 Before turn off the heat, drizzle brown butter over sauteed corn.
 Stir to distribute brown butter evenly.